ets toefl essay sample

 Zambia remains known internationally as an oasis or beacon of peace, a case Vice President Inonge Wina reaffirmed to the Austrian delegation during the first high level meeting between the two countries.

-This is contained in a statement Issued Kellys Kaunda First Secretary for Press and Public Relations in Berlin.
+This is contained in a statement Issued by Kellys Kaunda First Secretary for Press and Public Relations in Berlin.